jmigpin/editor/README.md

 - `ReloadAllFiles`: reloads all filepaths that are files
 - `RowDirectory`: get the active-row directory and go to the row that has it, if it doesn't exist, create a new row with the directory listing under the active-row.
 Useful when editing a file and want to access the file directory content.
 - `DuplicateRow`: make active-row share the edit history with a new row that updates when changes are made.
+- `MaximizeRow`: maximize active-row.
+Will push other rows up/down.
 - `XdgOpenDir`: calls xdg-open to open the active-row directory with the preferred external application (ex: a filemanager)
 - `ColorTheme`: cycles through available color themes.
 - `Exit`: exits the program